-While HGH injection therapy and Sermorelin Acetate are an option for patients with diagnosed Hypopituitarism, people looking to naturally bolster their endogenous Human Growth Hormone levels may be interested in utilizing the benefits of fasting to increase HGH secretion.
+While HGH injection therapy and Sermorelin Acetate are an option for patients with diagnosed Hypopituitarism, people looking to bolster their endogenous Human Growth Hormone levels naturally may be interested in utilizing the benefits of fasting to increase HGH secretion.

 Fasting is unique in that it boosts HGH levels while simultaneously reducing the body's need for Insulin.
 The body draws more energy from glycogen, which encourages fat breakdown while still retaining strength.

 Part of the reason that HGH injections can be dangerous for healthy patients is that the body experiences an influx of Human Growth Hormone in addition to already normal Insulin levels.
 HGH and Insulin are supposed to act like levers — one goes up, the other goes down.

 Intermittent fasting is one of the most effective means to encourage increased HGH production in a structured and healthy way.
-Fasting appears to have profoundly beneficial effects on cancer risk, blood pressure and glucose levels.
+Fasting appears to have profoundly beneficial effects on cancer risk, blood pressure, and glucose levels.